María Inés Falconi

 María Inés Falconi (born 1954 in Buenos Aires) is an Argentine writer and theatre director for children and young adults.

 Writing

-She works in Theatre Expression Ateliers for children and teenagers in the Escuela de Teatro de la Universidad Popular de Belgrane.
+Falconi works in Theatre Expression Ateliers for children and teenagers in the Escuela de Teatro de la Universidad Popular de Belgrane.
 She's coordinator and director of the Atelier La Mancha.
 She has given conferences for the Children's Theatre in the Universidad Popular de Belgrano, the Universidad Central de Caracas, the Universidad de Maracaibo and in more institutions in South America.

 Works

 Falconi has written numerous books including: